adeutscher/core-tools/README.md

 * `connections-in-ipv6`: List incoming IPv6 connections.
 * `connections-lan`: An alias of `connections-out-lan`.

+### SSH Configuration Compilation

+I use my module system to store SSH configurations in sub-modules.
+The sensitive nature of SSH configurations are a major part of why the module system even exists, and I wanted to create a convenient method of deploying them and applying changes.

+Locations for SSH configurations:

+* A central SSH configuration file must exist for a module at `ssh/config` in a modules' directory.
+* SSH configurations can be organized in the `ssh/config.d/` directory.
+* Host-specific SSH configurations can be placed in the `ssh/hosts` directory (e.g. `ssh/hosts/config-demo.localdomain` would only be loaded on a machine with the hostname of `demo.localdomain`).

+If you use key files in your SSH configuration, all processed SSH configurations substitute **SSH_DIR** for your module's SSH configuration (e.g. `SSH_DIR/keys/demo` might become `/home/user/tools/demo-module/ssh/keys/demo`).
+To compile SSH configuration from loaded modules, run `ssh-compile-config`:

+    ssh-compile-config

+SSH configuration compilation detects changes to your modules' SSH configuration files, and updates your `~/.ssh/config` file.
+It then reports in on modules that have had updated configurations.
+If you wish to test this feature without meddling with your current `~/.ssh/config` file, provide a path as your first argument:

+    ssh-compile-config demo-config

 ### Prompt

 I've added a number of bells and whistles my prompt: